httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 However, this document is designed to be backwards-compatible with RFC 8941; a parser that implements the requirements here can also parse valid Structured Fields whose definitions reference RFC 8941.

+The effect of upgrading a Structured Fields implementation is that some field values that were invalid according to RFC 8941 might become valid when processed.
+For instance, though it would not be valid for a field defined against RFC 8941, a field might include include a Date value.
+An RFC 8941 implementation would reject the entire field, whereas an updated Structured Field implementation might permit the value.
+In some cases, the resulting Date value will be rejected by field-specific logic, but values in fields that are otherwise ignored (such as extension parameters) might not be detected and the field might subsequently be accepted and processed.

 # Structured Data Types {#types}